braze-inc/braze-docs/_includes/metrics.md

 {% endif %}

 {% if include.metric == "Body Clicks" %}
 <i>Body Clicks</i> occur when someone clicks on any of the following in-app message types: slide-up, modal, or fullscreen that has no buttons.
+This only applies to messages created with the traditional editor.
 {% endif %}

 {% if include.metric == "Button 1 Clicks" %}